 USC Transportation uses multiple strategies to meet campus transportation needs without further compromising our city’s air quality.
 While we continually seek new ways of minimizing our environmental impact, the following methods are currently employed by USC Transportation:

-All USC shuttles and buses run on alternative fuels.
-USC has 13 bio-diesel shuttles, 1 CNG bus and 11 propane buses.
+USC has a fleet of Shuttles and Buses that include gasoline, bio-diesel, CNG and propane fuels.
 Biodiesel and propane are considered safer than gasoline because they are non-toxic.
 Biodiesel reduces toxin compounds by 75-85%, while the use of propane reduces greenhouse gas emissions by 18%.
 The shuttle schedule can be found here.

 USC purchases vehicles with a high green rating, including five hybrids, to provide escort services for students and staff.
 Hybrids produce 80% less greenhouse gases than regular gasoline vehicles.